Why Your Agency Needs an SEO Report Template

 The backlink overview section of your SEO report template should contain:

-The number of backlinks you gained for the clients
+The number of backlinks you gained for your client that month

 The quality of the links you gained

 The number of links lost